opensearch-project/opensearch-spark/docs/ppl-lang/functions/ppl-datetime.md

 **Description:**

-**Usage:** earliest(string, timestamp) returns whether the timestamp defined by the given relative string is earlier than or at the same time as the specified timestamp.
+**Usage:** earliest(string, timestamp) returns whether the timestamp defined by the given relative string is earlier than or at the same time as the given timestamp.
+See [RELATIVE_TIMESTAMP](#relative_timestamp) for more details on relative timestamp strings.

 Argument type: STRING, TIMESTAMP